josh-sanders/home-assistant-omnik-trannergy-pv-inverter/README.md

   * *actualpower*: Sensor with the actual power value.
   * *energytoday*: Sensor with the total energy value for the current day.
   * *energytotal*: Sensor with the total energy value.
-  * *hourstotal*: Sensor with the actual power value.
+  * *hourstotal*: Sensor with the total hours value.
   * *invertersn*: Sensor with the serial number value.
   * *temperature*: Sensor with the temperature value for the inverter.
   * *dcinputvoltage*: Sensor with the actual DC input voltage value.